RoelKroes/TBTracker-RX/README.md

 TBTracker-RX is a sketch for receiving LoRa transmissions from high altitude balloons.
 It will receive, decode and upload those transmissions.
 It is designed to upload telemetry data in the correct format to https://amateur.sondehub.org

-# Notes about v0.0.11 (latest release, support for T-Beam v1.1 and v1.2 with APX PMU's)
+# Notes about v0.0.12 (latest release)
-- Note: XPowersLib needed for this version (install from the library manager)
-- Added GPS debugging option in settings file (thanks to Kevin Walton)
-- Solved: Packet is uploaded with the wrong LoRa mode text.
-- Compatibility with Radiolib 6.0.1
-- Added support for the APX power management chip which is found in the v1.1 and v1.2 T-BEAMs (thanks to Terence Theijn)
+- Fixed a bug that caused your position wrongly uploaded to Sondehub
+- Added a button to the webinterface for (re)uploading your position manually to improve chasing a balloon.

 # Hardware needed
 The sketch is designed to compile in the Arduino IDE and work with a TTGO T-Beam board but it will also work with seperate hardware modules.